deeplus2021/dex-calcaulator-pancake-v2/README.md

 0.0004386 WBNB is able to get by swapping FINK in the top price of 84161 WBNB/FINK
 ```

-The result shows that swapable WBNB's amount based on the given price ranges of `WBNB/FINK`.
+Above result shows that swapable `WBNB`'s amount based on the given price ranges of `WBNB/FINK`.

+In other words, if you swap `0.0003672 WBNB`, then you will get some `FINK` and the price will be `84160 WBNB/FINK`.
+And you can get `0.0004386 WBNB` by swapping some `FINK` and the price will be `84161 WBNB/FINK`.

 ```
 ts-node main.ts 2 0x72dd39014b8c9230498307e9da40872f1644aeef 0.00001187 0.00001189 1